How to transfer or migrate your WordPress website (also MODX, Drupal, Joomla)

 6. Under the “From different account” part of the page, click the Continue button.

-7. Provide the necessary details to begin the transfer.
-Anything not described here should be left at its default value.
+7. Migration Settings (anything not described here should be left at its default value):

-• Protocol: we recommend choosing the “FTP with TLS/SSL” option as it’s the simplest to use, it is secure, and it is the type of connection that is most commonly accepted by hosting providers.
+• Protocol: Choose the “FTP with TLS/SSL” option as it’s secure and it is the type of connection that is most commonly accepted by hosting providers.
 If it does not work, then you will need to use regular insecure FTP.
 If you instead opt to use SFTP or SSH, be sure to check out the troubleshooting section below on this topic

 • FTP Server or IP: either try ftp.{domain} or use the server host name or IP as found in the source host’s control panel.